On this pageKeying

 Keying

 Foldkit uses Snabbdom for virtual DOM diffing.
-When a view branches into structurally different trees in the same DOM position, Snabbdom will try to patch one tree into the other.
-This causes stale input state, mismatched event handlers, broken focus, and bugs that are extremely hard to track down.
+When a view renders different content at the same DOM position, Snabbdom will try to patch one version into the other.
+This can cause stale input state, mismatched event handlers, and carried-over focus.

 Always key branch points

-The keyed function tells Snabbdom that when the key changes, the old tree should be fully removed and the new tree inserted fresh — no diffing, no patching, no carryover.
-In React, this happens automatically when component types differ.
-In Foldkit, you opt in explicitly.
+The keyed function tells Snabbdom that when the key changes, the old tree should be fully removed and the new tree inserted fresh: no diffing, no patching, no carryover.

 const { div, header, main, keyed } = html<Message>()